tysian/gulp-kit/README.md

 + It's all managed by BrowserSync - everything is refreshing after you save
 + Here is a basic configuration for eslint and prettier
 + Images are minified by `imagemin`
-+ Fonts are automatically copied to the dist.
++ Fonts are automatically copied to the dist

 ## Adding dependencies
 Basically it takes all your scss and js files from its own folders, **BUT** if you want to use a dependencies I highly recommend to add them to the tasks in `gulpfile.js`